Soft Dramatic: Soft and statuesque with a diva essence

 A great t-shirt option for the soft dramatic is a boat neck cap sleeve top.
 It keeps that “T” silhouette and looks polished.
 Paired with a bold-color, silk skirt that hugs the body, this outfit is a great warm-weather option.
 Plus we have a little glamorous touch with the gold hair clip.

 The soft dramatics are kind of left out of summer fashion, but no longer!
 This is a great outfit idea for you in the warm weather months.
 The longer Bermuda shorts hug your hips but are not skin-tight.
-And the asymmetrical one-shoulder top keeps your vertical line strong.
+And the asymmetrical one-shoulder top has that dramatic sharpness.
 And the accessories keep a casual and sophisticated vibe.

 There are so many silhouette variations that can work for the soft dramatic, as long as the overall essence is still diva chic.
 This silk blouse fits with most of the style lines for the soft dramatic, but not all of them.
 However, paired with either the dressy or daytime pieces, it achieves the soft dramatic style goals.